-In both copies of the inverted daisy and one of the right-facing daisy (panel A[i]), G.S. drew the daisy head first, and petals on the left of the daisy head are omitted.
-As was discussed above, the absence of a constraining frame for the symmetrical daisy head might have given rise to the neglect of these petals, but under these conditions, it is not possible to determine the separate influence of the viewer or the object reference frame.
-We have suggested above that, when there is a frame that constrains performance initially and the daisy head is not drawn first, the neglect for the petals should not be as evident.
-Interestingly, on G.S.'s copy of the second right-facing daisy (panel A[ii]), he did not draw the daisy head first but drew the pot first, followed by the stem.
-In direct comparison with the same right-facing daisy in Figure 7A(i), he now shows only mild, if any, neglect of petals from the left of the daisy head, including six (rather than four) petals here (with perhaps some contrapositioning or allowance for positioning of the stem, as is also the case with the petals on the inverted daisy in panel A[ii]).
+In both the inverted and right-facing daisy, GS drew the daisy head first and, in both cases, petals on the left of the daisy head are omitted.
+As discussed above, the absence of a constraining frame for the symmetrical daisy head might be giving rise to the neglect of these petals.
+If this view is correct, when the daisy head is not drawn first and there is a frame that constrains performance initially, the neglect for the petals should not be as evident.
+Interestingly, on GS's copy of the second right-facing daisy, he did not draw the daisy head first (see Figure 8a) but drew the pot first followed by the stem.
+In direct comparison with the same right-facing daisy in Figure 7, he now shows only mild, if any, neglect of petals from the left of the daisy head, including 6 (rather than 4) petals here (with perhaps some contrapositioning or allowance for positioning of the stem).